 - Get Organized

 Once you have defined your wedding vision, it is time to get organized!
 Whether you are using a wedding planner, day-of-coordinator, or doing it yourself, the internet is filled with planning tools to help your day go smoothly.
+Check out our lookbook to gather names and inspiration of vendors you may want to use!

 - Set a budget